-\The lowest lab grade will be dropped.
-Midterm and Final are based on assigned reading, lectures, and labs.\
+The lowest lab grade will be dropped.
+Midterm and Final are based on assigned reading, lectures, and labs.

 Midterm and Final Exam cover topics from reading, lectures, and labs.
+Respondus Lockdown Browser will be used for the 2 exams.

 Grading Scale